I help develop new ventures

 What my clients say

-Helping Kris and Unis of CareerJunction to scope a new venture strategy
+Helping the CEO of CareerJunction to scope a new venture strategy

 "Five hard working days were spent in the Ambassador Hotel in Cape Town to thrash out a new venture business strategy which involved amazing creative minds getting together to produce a world class model.
 Neil contributed enormously to the various options facing us in the new internet world of Web 2.0 as well as Web 3.0.
 Together as a team we were able to cut through business complexities and put together a comprehensive approach to new ways of Internet operability in our chosen business sectors.